-1. The purpose of the society is:
+1. The purpose of the Society is:

 2. It aims to achieve this purpose, among other things, through:

-- planning and organizing of multi-centre studies;
+- supporting and encouraging participation in multi-centre studies;

-- contributing to education and training;
+- creating a wide-reaching platform for education and training;

-1. Membership ends:
+5.1.
+Membership ends:

 a. through death of the member;